Nehaxfr/Nehax-MagazineManiac/README.md

 # Nehax-MagazineManiac-1.0.0

-A bunch of scripts to customize magazine related stuff for JET-12.12 - bad santa release
+A bunch of scripts to customize magazine related stuff for JET-12.12 - bad santa & Altered Escape 2.1.0

 ## Features
 * FastLoading - Let you customize the magazine loading speed by applying a multiplier to the default value.